dangnguyenngochai/hiring-agents/README.md

 HOW TO RUN THE DEMO

-- Please run the notebook `demo.ipynb` in your local
+- Please run the following colab notebook.